ff98li/obsidian-vault/CryoEM/Fourier Slice Theorem.md

 ## Fourier Slice Theorem
-The Fourier transform of a 2-D projection of $V$ is a 2-D slice through the origin of $V$ in the Fourier domain, that is, the amplitude and phase of each point in the 2-D Fourier projection have the same values as that of each point in the slice through the origin of the Fourier space at the same angle.
-The slice is perpendicular to the axis of projection:
+The Fourier transform of a 2-D projection of $V$ is a 2-D slice through the origin of $V$ in the Fourier domain, that is, the amplitude and phase of each point in the 2-D Fourier projection have the same values as that of each point in the slice through the origin of the Fourier space at the same angle. **The slice is perpendicular to the axis of projection**:
 $$
 \mathcal{F}_2 P_2 = \mathcal{S}_2 \mathcal{F}_3
 $$